zangjianwei/oracle_tui.vim/README.md

 # ⚠️ Limitations
   - Modifications for fields containing LONG or LONG RAW types are not supported in Data Modification Window.
   - Vim 9 on AIX has a bug processing list; therefore, Vim 9 cannot be used on AIX.
+  - Vim 7.4 limitations
+    In the data modification window, the zl, zh, zL, zH commands cannot be executed.
+Tab characters are displayed as ^F during editing, and vertical window splitting is not supported.

 ## Author
 **zangjianwei**